 Weighing racial disparities in the commercial real estate industry.

-A group of ULI district councils has been working to examine local histories of racial discrimination in land use and transportation, to draw connections with current health equity disparities, and to chart a course toward a more equitable future for the real estate industry.
+The Urban Land Institute’s Houston district council is among a group of five ULI district councils has been working to examine local histories of racial discrimination in land use and transportation, to draw connections with current health equity disparities, and to chart a course towards a more equitable future for the real estate industry.
 The project, ULI District Council Partnerships for Health Equity, is supported by the ULI Building Healthy Places Initiative with financial support from the Robert Wood Johnson Foundation.

 The cohort of participating district councils includes ULI Houston, ULI St. Louis, ULI British Columbia, ULI Northwest, and ULI Toronto.
 The project launched last year, following an open call for interest from North American district councils.
 The district councils are working in partnership with other organizations locally to understand historic inequities and racial discrimination in land use, and to craft creative strategies to address the ongoing impacts of these policies on community health and wealth disparities.
 These action agendas for change in real estate will emphasize tangible steps for real estate, in addition to broader policy recommendations.

 The ULI Building Healthy Places Initiative works to make health and social equity mainstream considerations in real estate practice.
 According to William Herbig, senior director of the ULI Building Healthy Places Initiative, “The two main factors driving this reckoning within the industry and within ULI include the disproportionate impact of COVID-19 on communities of color and those of low income; and the rise of the racial justice movement as a result of the brutal murder of George Floyd.